Legal Advice for Citizenship Application — 6 results

 Written by attorney Neelofer Syed, almost 4 years ago.

 It is common knowledge that if one is not a U.S. citizen by birth one can become U.S. citizen through the process of naturalization.
 The process of naturalization and the application form... more

 Written by attorney Brian Lerner, over 4 years ago.

 citizenship statutes go back to the beginning of the U.S. (although it has and continues to change.
 During

 the second session of the first Congress, the first act to... more

-Written by attorney Juan Sarmiento, over 4 years ago.
+Written by attorney Juan Sarmiento, almost 5 years ago.

 How can a simple Driving Under the Influence (DUI) conviction affect my green card application?
 How can it influence my naturalization or citizenship application?
 What if I have two DUIs?... more

 Written by attorney Paris Bolem Lee, over 1 year ago.